apache/incubator-devlake-website/docs/Plugins/pagerduty.md

 }'
 ```

 Here `start_date` is the time sinch which all created incidents will be collected.
+Entities may be blank: the only
+allowed entity is `"TICKET"` which will be used as default.

 3. [Optional] Trigger the blueprint manually: `POST /blueprints/{blueprintId}/trigger`.
 Run this step if you want to trigger the newly created blueprint right away.
 See an example request below: